marlago/website/content/pages/homepage.md

 ---

 ### About
 I study sentence comprehension in native and non-native speakers across different languages.
 My goal is to figure out how humans represent and use grammatical knowledge, and how their knowledge changes when they are exposed to a new language.
-I use eye-tracking, neurophysiological and cross-linguistic evidence with the goal of building a cognitive model of the representations and processes that underlie real-time language processing in multilingual speakers.
+I use eye-tracking, neurophysiological and cross-linguistic evidence with the goal of building cognitive models of the representations and processes that underlie real-time language processing in multilingual speakers.

 ### Background
 <ul>
     <li>
-    <span class="background-year">2017</span> Independent Research Group Leader, University of Potsdam
+    <span class="background-year">2017</span> Postdoctoral researcher (Eigene Stelle), University of Potsdam
   </li>
   <li>
     <span class="background-year">2014</span> Postdoctoral researcher, Potsdam Research Institute for Multilingualism